Counting Finite Index Subrings of $\mathbb{Z}^n$: Abstract

 \section{Abstract}

-We study subrings of finite index of $\mathbb{Z}^n$, where the addition and multiplication are defined componentwise.
+We count subrings of small index of $\mathbb{Z}^n$, where the addition and multiplication are defined componentwise.
 Let $f_n(k)$ denote the number of subrings of index $k$.
 For any~$n$, we give a formula for this quantity for all integers $k$ that are not divisible by a \nth{9} power of a prime, extending a result of Liu.

 \subjclass[2010]{Primary 20E07; Secondary 11H06, 11M41}

 \keywords{Subrings, Lattices, Multiplicative lattices, Zeta functions of groups and rings}